Kiasma

 Kiasma is a contemporary art museum located on Mannerheimintie in Helsinki, Finland.
 Its name kiasma, Finnish for chiasma, alludes to the basic conceptual idea of its architect, Steven Holl.
 Kiasma is part of the Finnish National Gallery, and it is responsible for the gallery's contemporary art collection.
-Its central goal is to showcase contemporary art and to strengthen its status.
+Its mission is to showcase contemporary art and celebrate the art of our time.